QWED Legal: deterministic verification guards for legal AI

 ```

-A valid format result does **not** prove that the cited authority exists or is controlling.
-It only means the citation matched a supported structural pattern.
+A valid format result does **not** prove that the cited authority exists or is controlling. `result.verified` is always `False`, and `result.status` is `unverifiable_authority` when the format matches.
+CitationGuard has no case-law database.
+It only confirms the citation matched a supported structural pattern.

 ## Architecture